Sinclair Method: Does It Completely Work?

 This assumption has become so ingrained in the recovery 'industry', that if you suggest any kind of alcoholism recovery program that deviates from the abstention model then you are immediately labeled as misguided or, in some cases, insane.

-Naltrexone is normally prescribed to reduce the cravings for alcohol or heroin.
-The drug is licensed by the FDA and they recommend it be prescribed to alcoholics or addicts only after they have stopped drinking.
-(Read naltrexone treatment of alcoholism for more on the licensed use of the drug)
+Naltrexone is a drug that is used to treat alcoholism by reducing your craving for alcohol.
+The drug is licensed by the FDA and they recommend it be prescribed to alcoholics or addicts only after they have stopped drinking

 In the Sinclair Method, however, the drink dependent is required to continue drinking.